tradingbootcamp/arbor-summer-camp/src/content/branches/en/plants.md

 ---
-title: "Plant Genetic Engineering Lab"
+title: "Hacking Plants"
-shortDescription: "Insert a gene encoding for red pigment into a plant!"
+shortDescription: "Edit a gene for red pigment into a plant!"
 duration: 1
 instructor:
   name: "Anthony Neil Tan"